9001 CHERRY LANE

 - A few poor consumer reviews but, in fairness, there are not enough reviews to really give a fair impression.
 The main page of their website references so surveys where the patients had a positive experience.

 - Our attorneys conduct a similar analysis of each nursing homes in Maryland

 - Getting top dollar for nursing home negligence and abuse claims: what is the trial or settlement value of your nursing home lawsuit?

 - Call our nursing home lawyers today at 1.800.553.8082 or get a free online case review if you believe you may have a potential nursing home lawsuit in Maryland.
 There is no a cost or fee or any kind unless we get money damages for you.

 If you or someone you love has suffered from abuse, mistreatment or neglect from this Laurel, Maryland nursing home or any other, Miller & Zois can help you.
 Our nursing home neglect and abuse lawyers handle these cases on a contingency fee basis.
 What does this mean?
-It mean we can provide you with immediate legal help without at no initial cost.
+It means we can provide you with immediate legal help without at no initial cost.
 In fact, there is no fee or expense of any kind to you unless we get financial compensation for you.

 Call us now at 800-553-8082 or get a free online, no obligation consultation.